SemanticBeeng/lms-clean/report.md

 ~~~

-The issue is that context bound are only syntaxic sugar and those functions are eventually desugared into:
+The issue is that context bound are only syntactic sugar and those functions are eventually desugared into:

 ~~~scala